 602-4 F. CHILD SUPPORT DEDUCTION

 Legally obligated child support payments incurred by a household member or an excluded household member can be allowed as a deduction.
 Child support payments that are not legally obligated are not allowed as a deduction.
-Allowable deductions include payments made or anticipated to be made to a person who is not a member of the food stamp household and payments made or anticipated to be made to any Child Support Enforcement Agency.
+Allowable deductions include payments made or anticipated to be made to a person who is not a member of the SNAP household and payments made or anticipated to be made to any Child Support Enforcement Agency.

 1. Legally obligated child support payments include: